OmniTurn CNC Lathes Made in Oregon

 First verify that the indicator light on the MAC valves consistently flash with M12 (upper) and M13 (lower).

 This insures that the signal is reliably transmitted from the CNC control to the solenoid valve.
-If the lights don’t flash then you have a different problem.
+If the lights don’t flash consistently with M12 and M13, then you have a different problem.

 Air Pack on GT